christian-cahig/CALOLS/README.md

 - [`references.bib`](./Paper/references.bib)
   contains the bibliographic information.
 - [`figures.pptx`](./Paper/figures/figures.pptx)
-  is basically a makeshift "figure manager" where most of the figures in the paper are created and prepared.
+  is basically a naive "figure manager" where most of the figures in the paper are created and prepared.

 **Note:** As this project is currently an on-going effort, the paper is not yet final and will continually be updated throughout the duration of the course.